-IE 696 Advanced Methods in Text Analytics
+Advanced Methods in Text Analytics (IE 696)

-This course is a follow-up to IE 661 Text Analytics, where basic concepts and methods for natural languange processing (NLP) are introduced.
+This MSc course is a follow-up to IE 661 Text Analytics, where basic concepts and methods for natural languange processing (NLP) are introduced.
 In this course, we dive deep into the latest state-of-the-art methods for NLP.
 This means this course is heavily focused on language models implemented using deep learning architectures.
 Among other things, we will take a close look at the transformer architecture and its applications, including the design, training and applications of large language models (LLMs), the technology behind products like ChatGPT.
 Much of the fundamentals of the course are additionally supported with hands-on coding exercises using Python.

-Course Details (FSS2025)
+Course Details (FSS2026)

 Time and Location

-• Lectures: Tuesdays 13:45 – 15:15 in A5 6 Room C015
+- Lectures: Tuesdays 13:45 – 15:15 in A5 6 Room C014

-• Tutorials: Wednesdays 08:30–10:00 in A5 6 Room C015 (starts on 2nd week, February 19th)
+- Tutorials: Wednesdays 08:30–10:00 in A5 6 Room C014

 Grading / Evaluation

-• 100% final exam
+- 100% final exam

 Instructors